Kutman7/Mid-Term-JavaFX/README.md

 }
 ```

-Create "Tile" class which will create rectangle tiles to play.
+Create "<ins>Tile</ins>" class which will create rectangle tiles to play.
 Create mouse event handler to create "✖" or "⚫" when
 mouse clicked.
-Do not forget to mark clicked "Tiles" in "clicked" array which we created before.
+Do not forget to mark clicked "<ins>Tiles</ins>" in "clicked" array which we created before.
 Stop the program if user
 clicked more than 9 times or if we have winner.
 Of course create "✖" and "⚫" text setters.

 ```Java